c-riq/globalcoordination_org/content_aggregator/README.md

-# MOFA URL Scraper
+# MOFA URL Aggregator

-A TypeScript Node.js project that uses Puppeteer to scrape text content from Ministry of Foreign Affairs (MOFA) URLs with configurable parallel processing and metadata collection.
+Aggregates text content from MOFA URLs using Puppeteer with parallel processing.

-## Features

-- Reads MOFA URLs from `../website/public/national_governments.csv`
-- Only processes URLs with HTTP response code 200
-- Configurable parallel processing with batching
-- Scrapes text content using Puppeteer
-- Saves both text content and metadata for each country
-- Saves results in `results/<YYYY-MM-DD>/<country_ISO.txt>` and `<country_ISO.json>` format
-- Comprehensive error handling and logging

 ## Installation